-A Wireless Communication Mesh Network in a Module
+A Leading Sub-GHz Wireless Mesh Network in a Module

-RIIM (Radiocrafts Industrial IP Mesh) is an embedded RF system designed to be an all-inclusive, easy-to-use, long range wireless communication mesh solution providing unmatched reliability in data transmission success rates and scalability.
+RIIM (Radiocrafts Industrial IP Mesh) is an embedded RF system designed to be an all-inclusive, easy-to-use, long range, low power, Sub-GHz wireless mesh network providing unmatched reliability in data transmission success rates and scalability.
 The RF protocol is the IEEE802.15.4 g/e standard.
-In addition, RIIM includes an Intelligent C-programmable I/O (ICI), which makes it possible to directly interface to any sensor or actuator, and, it supports Mist Computing to reduce bandwidth requirements and for fast responses to local events.
+In addition, RIIM includes an Intelligent C-programmable I/O (ICI), which makes it possible to directly interface to any sensor or actuator and pre-process sensor data.
 RIIM does not require any license or subscription fee.

 The RIIM system consists of the following parts: